► Ford’s latest B-seg SUV

 ► On sale late 2019

-The new Ford Puma has arrived – but it’s probably not what you’re expecting.
+Have we all adjusted to the new Ford Puma yet?
 For readers of a certain age the Puma nameplate meant a compact, front-wheel drive sports car.
 Not so now.
 Repurposed on behalf of the SUV movement, the big cat may still be based on a Ford Fiesta platform, yet it’s wider, taller and absolutely not a sports car.

-All is not lost however, as Ford promises the Puma will have steering ‘sharper than the Fiesta’s’, a duo of all-new mild-hybrid engines, tonnes of clever safety kit and some seriously neat storage solutions in its chunky, compact crossover footprint.
+All is not lost however, as Ford promises the Puma will have steering ‘sharper than the Fiesta’s’, tonnes of clever safety kit and some seriously neat storage solutions in its chunky, compact crossover footprint.

 Let’s talk about the styling…